 Current guidelines recommend that:

-There is increasing evidence suggesting a potential benefit for men to have a baseline PSA at the age of 40.
-A baseline PSA at the age of 40 has the potential to predict an individual’s future risk of developing prostate cancer.
+There is increasing evidence suggesting a baseline PSA at the age of 40 has the potential to predict an individual’s future risk of developing prostate cancer.
 It can then guide the frequency of further testing with a PSA and DRE.
-Individuals identified as high risk can undergo close monitoring whilst individuals identified as low risk can have less frequent monitoring.
-It also allows the identification of a small number of aggressive cancers that can be found in young men.

-With systematic testing most cancers found are in a curable stage.
 Recent evidence has demonstrated that prostate cancer screening does save lives.
 A large trial recently published in the world renowned New England Journal of Medicine, demonstrated that PSA based testing reduced the death rate from prostate cancer up to 38%.
 The trial which was conducted in Europe, studied 162,000 men over a prolonged period and is known as the ERSPC Trial (European Randomized Study of Screening for Prostate Cancer).
 The results of the ERSPC trial demonstrated that for every 1,000 men tested for prostate cancer, 48 would need to be treated to save 1 life.

 In 2008, prostate cancer was an underlying cause of death for more men than breast cancer was for women (accounting for 3,031 deaths or 4.1% of male deaths compared with 2,774, or 3.9% of female deaths).